 8. Set tangible limits for yourself.

-Consider reducing your load by deciding how much you are comfortable with keeping, for example: Choose 1 or 2 plastic totes, and stay within that limit.
-As you sift through keepsakes, place only the most cherished items into the bins and when you have reached your limit, be willing to let the rest go.
+If family keepsakes are taking up too much room in your home, reduce your load by setting parameters for what is an acceptable amount to keep.
+For example: Choose 1 or 2 plastic totes, and stay within that limit.
+As you sift through family keepsakes, place only the most cherished items into the bins and when you have reached your limit, be willing to let the rest go.
 You can also take photos of items before letting them go and place the photos into the bins with the rest of the keepsakes.

 If you have made a decision to keep something, consider displaying them in your home rather than leaving them stored away in a box.
 After all, if they are worth keeping and you enjoy them, perhaps others should enjoy them too.